Homelessness is not just a housing problem

 From sponsoring the first Manchester Sleep Out in 2017, where almost 100 Co-operative Bank staff attended, through to product initiatives, customer donations and individual fundraising efforts, we’ve raised over £450,000 to date*.

-This money is being used to help fund new initiatives to assist homeless young people in the UK, including Centrepoint’s first national telephone helpline, and a new support centre in our home town of Manchester.
+This money is being used to help fund new initiatives to assist homeless young people in the UK, including the Centrepoint Helpline, which offers support nationally to young people at risk of homelessness, and a new support centre in our home town of Manchester.

 We are also proud to be the lead supporter of the 2018 Centrepoint Awards at Kensington Palace.
 Hosted by The Duke Of Cambridge, these awards celebrate the achievements of seven amazing young people who’ve been affected by homelessness.
 By shining a light on their stories and achievements, we hope to elevate the vital work that Centrepoint does, and aid them in their mission to end youth homelessness in the UK.